What do graduate students do?

-According to the School of Graduate Studies, graduate students may not spend more than an average of 10 hours per week on work unrelated to research or the student risks losing their scholarships.
+According to the School of Graduate Studies and Postdoctoral Affairs, graduate students may not spend more than an average of 10 hours per week on work unrelated to research or the student risks losing their scholarships.
 It is essential for graduate students to bear this in mind when seeking employment.

 How do I include my scholarship income and tuition fees in my annual income tax return?